ordina-jworks/ordina-jworks.github.io/_posts/2020-07-28-10-Best-Practices-In-UX-UI-Design.md

 > The basic gist of creating a user-friendly design is making sure the user doesn't have to think twice about doing something.
 > The longer it takes for a user to be able to execute an action, the more annoyed they will get.
 > The usability of your website or app can already be improved with just a few tweaks.
 Below is an overview of ten ways to make your users happy.
+>
+> As I'm just taking my first steps in the UX/UI design world, I still have lots to learn.
+Feedback is greatly appreciated!

 # Table of contents
 1. [Company logo placement and usage](#1-company-logo-placement-and-usage)